-A Rate Plan specifies the capabilities of every Twilio SIM associated with it.
+A Rate Plan specifies the capabilities of every Programmable Wireless SIM associated with it.
 A Rate Plan can also be used to impose limits on the SIMs associated with it.
-For example, you might set up a Rate Plan that allows its SIMs to access data and messaging services but limit them to 5MB of data every month.
+For example, you might set up a Rate Plan that allows its SIMs to access data and messaging services but limit them each to 5MB of data every month.
 Every SIM assigned to that Rate Plan will be able to consume no more than 5MB of data and messages per month.

 You can create as many Rate Plans as you need, but you need to create at least one.
-If you’re still experimenting with a Twilio SIM, you’ll probably create a small number of Rate Plans, perhaps even one for each of your SIMs, to see how they work.
+If you’re still experimenting with a Programmable Wireless SIM, you’ll probably create a small number of Rate Plans, perhaps even one for each of your SIMs, to see how they work.
 However. for full-scale deployments you’re likely to associate many SIMs with just a few Rate Plans.
 All the SIMs associated with a given Rate Plan will share the same capabilities and limitations.

 - Connectivity — 2G/3G/LTE or narrowband.

-- Services — Data, voice and/or messaging.
+- Services — Data and M2M SMS messaging.

-- Roaming — US and International
+- Roaming — US (National) and International.

 - Data limits — How much data the SIM can transfer in a month.